-Leaders of Jehovah's Witnesses seem like a foundation Reclaimed Voices to avoid requests for files and apparently refuse to be in contact with us.
+Leaders of Jehovah's Witnesses appear to be foundation Reclaimed Voices to avoid requests for files and apparently refuse to be in contact with us.

 More than two months ago, 13 did people through a foundation Reclaimed Voices and lawyer Nico Meijering a request for files at the legal department of Jehovah's Witnesses in the Netherlands.
 After some reciprocal communication, there was not much movement in the case.
 Michel van Hilten, who is both a spokesperson and a lawyer for Jehovah's Witnesses, insisted that those involved should send a copy of their ID proof.
 This to show that they really were who they said they were.
 At the end of March we decided to follow the procedures he proposed.

 Nico Meijering indicated that we could handle this ourselves.
-We asked the persons involved to send a copy of their ID-proof.
-At 1 in April, a first e-mail was sent to Jehovah's Witnesses with the ID 5 copies.
-We requested that we search for files / information concerning those involved, which are kept at the branch office and in local municipalities.
-We wanted to have this sent to the office of Nico Meijering by registered mail.
+We have asked the persons concerned to send a copy of their ID.
+On April 1, a first email with 5 copies of ID documents in the attachment was sent to Jehovah's Witnesses.
+We requested that there be a search for records / information about those involved, which is kept at the branch office and in local congregations.
+We wanted to have this sent by registered mail to the office of Nico Meijering.